This post may contain affiliate links. Read the full disclosure here.

 To avoid any potential issues, never mix them or layer them!
 Instead, consider using these skincare ingredients at different times of the day.
 Incorporate vitamin C in your morning routine to benefit from its protective properties, and apply lactic acid at night to promote gentle exfoliation.

 Remember that all skin types react differently, so it’s important to introduce these products gradually into your routine.
-Start by applying once or twice per week, then increase according to your tolerance level.
+Start by applying once or twice weekly, then increase according to your tolerance level.

 How To Incorporate Lactic Acid And Vitamin C Into Your Skincare Routine